-Stefan Matile is a Full Professor in the Department of Organic Chemistry at the University of Geneva, a founding member of the National Centre of Competence in Research (NCCR) Chemical Biology and the NCCR Molecular Systems Engineering, and an ERC Advanced Investigator.
-He is the co-author of more than 240 publications, many in top journals (43 JACS, etc), and has delivered more than 220 lectures all over the world.
-Many of the more than 75 students he has trained so far (PhD, postdoc) are now active in academia (50%; in Australia, Canada, China, Eritrea, France, Germany, India, Japan, Lituania, Pakistan, Spain, Switzerland, USA, etc), and in industry.
+Stefan Matile is a Full Professor in the Department of Organic Chemistry at the University of Geneva and a founding member of the National Centre of Competence in Research (NCCR) Chemical Biology and the NCCR Molecular Systems Engineering.
+In 2010, he became an ERC Advanced Investigator.
+He is the co-author of more than 270 publications, many in top journals (48 JACS, etc), and has delivered more than 240 lectures all over the world.
+Half of the more than 90 junior researchers he has trained so far (PhD, postdoc) are now active in academia (China, France, Germany, India, Italy, Japan, Spain, Switzerland, USA, etc); others preferred a career in industry (Firmenich, Nestle, DuPont Geneva, Siegfried, BASF, Roche, etc), or elsewhere.
 Educated at the University of Zurich (PhD, with Wolf Woggon) and Columbia University in New York (postdoc, with Koji Nakanishi), he started his independent academic career as an Assistant Professor at Georgetown University, Washington DC, before moving to Geneva.

 Dal Molin, M.; Verolet, Q.; Colom, A.; Letrun, R.; Derivery, E.; Gonzalez-Gaitan, M.; Vauthey, E.; Roux, A.; Sakai, N.; Matile, S. "Fluorescent Flippers for Mechanosensitive Membrane Probes," J. Am.
 Chem.
 Soc.
 2015, 137, 568-571.